ar-bansal/dsc-210-project_image-compression/README.md

     pip install jupyter
     ```

-3. Set the paths in `.env`
-    - `PROJECT_DIR` needs to be set to the current working directory (repo directory).
+3. Set the paths in `.env`.
+Only `PROJECT_DIR` needs to be set to the current working directory (repo directory).
 DO NOT change the other variables.

 4. Create the directories for storing the compressed images and the metrics
     ```